 The Electronic Parking Brake is an upgraded, safer, and better braking system that works in unison with the vehicle’svehicle’s on-board electronic computer to provide a smoother braking experience and a quicker, easier way to deploy the emergency brakes in a variety of situations.

-By sending an electronic signal to a mechanism, the Electronic Parking Brake (EPB) system allows the driver to lock the brakes with the touch of a button.
+By sending an electronic signal to a mechanism, the Electronic Parking Brake (EPB) system allows the driver to lock the brakes with a button.
 When an error occurs in the EPB, a warning light illuminates to alert operators that something is wrong.

 Tesla Parking Brake did not Release